Prevention Services

 Implementing MBF Prevention Education Programs:

-Direct Instruction: The CACGROC partners with individual schools or districts to provide the Monique Burr Foundation for Children (MBF) Child Safety Matters® and Teen Safety Matters® curricula directly to students in Pre-K-12th grade classrooms.
+Direct Instruction: The CAC partners with individual schools or districts to provide the Monique Burr Foundation for Children (MBF) Child Safety Matters® and Teen Safety Matters® curricula directly to students in Pre-K-12th grade classrooms.
 Preparation training and other necessary or requested professional development training is provided to all staff in the district, and information forums to parents of students.

 Training of Trainers (TOT): School staff are trained in the MBF Prevention Education Curriculum for implementation.